 Hazard Symbols And Their Meanings

-COSHH is a vital aspect of health and safety in the workplace as it identifies substances that are harmful and reduces the associated health risks.
+COSHH hazard symbols help to maintain health and safety in the workplace as they identify substances that are harmful and reduces the associated health risks.

-Below, we are going to discuss the nine COSHH hazard symbols and meanings:
+Below, we are going to discuss the nine COSHH symbols and the hazard symbols meaning:

 The COSHH hazard sign is the picogram of an exploding bomb.